Overview of Azure Activity log

 Use the Activity Log, to determine the what, who, and when for any write operations (PUT, POST, DELETE) taken on the resources in your subscription.
 You can also understand the status of the operation and other relevant properties.

 The Activity Log does not include read (GET) operations or operations for resources that use the Classic/RDFE model.

 There is a single Activity Log for each Azure subscription.
 It provides data about the operations on a resource from the outside (the "control plane").
-Diagnostic Logs are emitted by a resource and provide information about the operation of that resource (the "data plane").
-You must enable diagnostic settings for each resource.
+Resource Logs are emitted by a resource and provide information about the operation of that resource (the "data plane").
+You must create a diagnostic setting for each resource to collect resource logs.

 The Azure Activity Log is primarily for activities that occur in Azure Resource Manager.
 It does not track resources using the Classic/RDFE model.
 Some Classic resource types have a proxy resource provider in Azure Resource Manager (for example, Microsoft.ClassicCompute).
 If you interact with a Classic resource type through Azure Resource Manager using these proxy resource providers, the operations appear in the Activity Log.
 If you interact with a Classic resource type outside of the Azure Resource Manager proxies, your actions are only recorded in the Operation Log.
 The Operation Log can be browsed in a separate section of the portal.

 Once created, Activity Log entries are not modified or deleted by the system.
 Also, you can't change them in the interface or programmatically.
 Activity Log events are stored for 90 days.
 To store this data for longer periods, collect it in Azure Monitor or export it to storage or Event Hubs.

 View the Activity Log